 - At the time of the killing, he/she believed that the killing would have been lawfully justified but the belief was unreasonable.

 To be seriously provoked, the provoking conduct of the victim (or another person) must be something that would cause any reasonable person to become impassioned.
 It is important to note that the defendant is responsible for showing proof of either of the mitigating circumstances.
 If he/she is unable to do so, the prosecutor may successfully charge him/her with first degree murder.
-This is a far more serious crime in Illinois since Illinois is a capital punishment state and there is possibility that the defendant could get the death penalty if found guilty.

 Overview of Illinois Second Degree Murder Laws